seth586/guides/FreeNAS/wallets/green.md

 ### Blockstream Green Wallet

-This isn't a lightning app (yet), but you can trustlessly connect it to your bitcoind node via SPV over tor!
+This isn't a lightning app (yet), but you can connect it to your bitcoind node via SPV over tor!

 Download and install Orbot for android: https://play.google.com/store/apps/details?id=org.torproject.android